Register Login

 • Optimization steps:

 This wait event is generally an uncritical event.
 It is involved with control file information in conjunction with accesses to X$ views (and the V$ views based on this) and should not last any longer than a few milliseconds.
-Significantly longer wait times have thus far only been observed on AIX if the Oracle kernel extension (pw-syscall) was loaded in various different versions in parallel or if a reboot was forgotten after the extension was imported.
-See Note 328822.
+Significantly longer wait times have thus far only been observed on AIX if the Oracle kernel extension (pw-syscall) was loaded in various versions in parallel or if a reboot was forgotten after the extension was imported.

 SQL*Net message to client